 James Bayley

-Writer and Journalist
+Journalist, Writer and Presenter

-Based in London, I'm an experienced journalist, writer and editor specialising in sports, culture, lifestyle and drinks content.
+Based in London, I'm an experienced journalist, writer and presenter specialising in sports, culture, lifestyle and drinks content.
 In September 2019, I was sponsored by British newspaper publisher Reach PLC to do a master's degree in journalism at Goldsmiths, University of London.
 My work has appeared in the Daily Mirror, Daily Mail, Daily Express, Daily Star, MyLondon, Harpers Wine & Spirit, AS Roma Official, Football Fancast and Italian Football Daily.
 In March 2020, I founded Attaboy, an independent publication aimed at redefining masculinity and addressing gaps in the men's magazine market.
 I have had extensive training in media law, and I am well-versed in Photoshop and InDesign.
 Before studying for my master's, I worked for Reach PLC as an Account Manager for three years, where I grasped the intersection of journalism and marketing.

 Attaboy!
 Issue 1

 Founded in May 2020, Attaboy specialises in life, culture and sports content that challenges the notion of masculinity.
 We believe that masculinity cannot be defined.
 To be a man is not necessarily to be strong, stoic and assertive.
-We want to confront masculinity as a social construct through the exploration of race, gender and queer identities in society.
-Inside our print edition, you won’t find any adverts for Rolex watches or sultry photoshoots that objectify women.
-Instead, you will read content that empowers men to be nurturing, caring and compassionate.

 Dear England review: The perils of a political football

-James Graham’s Dear England, which opened at The National Theatre in June 2023, follows the trials and tribulations of the England men’s football team between 2016 and 2022, amidst a backdrop of Brexit, Covid and identity politics.
 It’s a promising premise for a play, presenting the state of a nation through the lens of the beautiful game.
 Despite this, I have always found football’s inability to translate to stage or screen, aside from one or two notable exceptions (The Damned United, Bend It

 Arsenal, Spurs, West Ham costing Met millions on matchdays but paying a fraction

-London’s football clubs paid less than four per cent of the £8m it took to police football matches in the capital last season.
 The clubs paid just £270k of the cost because of legislation which means they are only expected to pay a fee for policing inside the stadium and on their land, resulting in the taxpayer picking up the hefty £8m bill (a lower sum compared to previous seasons due to the pandemic).
-The figures were obtained by My London through an FOI request.
-For more news and features

 Brexit and other daddy issues

-United by lockdown but divided by Brexit, this first person feature explores the relationship between a son and his father in strange circumstances.
 Families invariably fall out, but when politics is the cause of that rift things go up a notch.
 To disagree with your loved ones on how the world should be ordered conjures up all sorts of emotions, as many have discovered since lockdown.
-After the Brexit referendum result, I couldn’t bear to look at my father.
-As a family, we epitomised the UK’s

 A tribute to one of football’s few remaining greats